raspberrypilearning/fart-detector/WORKSHEET.md

 --- | --- | --- | ---
 4.7k | 10k | 22k | 47k

 Take another look at the schematic diagram above, you'll see that there is a row of 1's to represent the four bit binary number that will be the on/off state of the ladder (it shows `1111` which is 15).
 So in our code we'll start the ladder at `0000`.
 With all the resistors turned off the output voltage will be much higher than the GPIO threshold and so the trigger pin (GPIO 4) will read `HIGH`.
-We then incrementally work our way up to 1111.
+We then incrementally work our way up to 15 `1111`.
 On each step we decrease the resistance (or increase the amount of voltage siphoned off to ground) and check to see if GPIO 4 has gone from `HIGH` to `LOW`.
-Once we have found this level the air quality sensor is then calibrated to normal air and any increase in output voltage (caused by a fart) should be enough to tip the trigger pin back into `HIGH`.
-We then just need to wait for this to happen in our code.
+Once we have found the HIGH/LOW threshold the air quality sensor is then calibrated to normal air and any increase in output voltage (caused by a fart) should be enough to tip the trigger pin back from `LOW` into `HIGH`.
+We then just need to wait for this to happen in our code and then sound the alarm!

-So the algorithm will be something like:

-- Loop for each number between 0 to 15
-    - Configure the laddder to the binary form of the number
-        - if GPIO 4 is LOW
-            - Exit loop
-- Wait for GPIO 4 to go HIGH
-    - Sound fart alarm

 ### The practise